xdan/jodit/src/modules/dialog/README.md

 # Jodit dialog system

-The Jodit dialog system allows you to create modals with title, footer, and content.
+The Jodit dialog system enables the creation of modals with a title, footer, and content.
-Each dialog is created as a separate inheritor component [[View]].
+Each dialog is created as a distinct component that inherits from [[View]].

-Several basic wrappers are available out of the box to quickly create basic windows: [[Alert]]/[[Confirm]]/[[Prompt]]
+Several basic wrappers are readily available to swiftly create fundamental windows: [[Alert]]/[[Confirm]]/[[Prompt]]

 ```js
 Jodit.Alert('Hello world!', () => {